 You can set up your training plan from a single screen.
 Once you’re off and running, use VALR’s dashboard to analyze performance and manage current and future workouts.

 Most people give themselves at least 12 weeks to prepare for a 5K or 10K, and at least 16 weeks for a 10 mile or half marathon.
-Athletes training to perform give themselves even longer to prepare for these events, with campaigns lasting 6, 9, or even 12 months!
+Athletes training to perform give themselves even longer to prepare for these events, with training plans lasting 6, 9, or even 12 months!
 Training plan lengths are always subject to individual differences, such as your fitness level and running volume at the start of your training plan.